Sociocultural evolution: The role of war in the development of states and societies

 Particularly since the end of the Cold War, there has been a growing number of scholars in the social sciences and humanities who came to complement the more presentist neo-evolutionary research with studies into the more distant past and its human inhabitants.
-A key element in many of these analyses and theories is warfare, which Robert L. Carneiro called the “prime mover in the origin of the state”.
+A key element in many of these analyses and theories is warfare, which Robert L. Carneiro called the "prime mover in the origin of the state".
 He theorizes that given the limited availability of natural resources, societies will compete against each other, with the losing group either moving out of the area now dominated by the victorious one, or, if the area is circumscribed by an ocean or a mountain range and re-settlement is thus impossible, will be either subjugated or killed.
 Thus, societies become larger and larger, but, facing the constant threat of extinction or assimilation, they were also forced to become more complex in their internal organisation both in order to remain competitive as well as to administer a growing territory and a larger population.

 Carneiro's ideas have inspired great number of subsequent research into the role of war in the process of political, social, or cultural evolution.
 An example of this is Ian Morris who argues that given the right geographic conditions, war not only drove much of human culture by integrating societies and increasing material well-being, but paradoxically also made the world much less violent.
-Large-scale states, so Morris, evolved because only they provided enough stability both internally and externally to survive the constant conflicts which characterise the early history of smaller states, and the possibility of war will continue to force humans to invent and evolve.
+Large-scale states, says Morris, evolved because only they provided enough stability both internally and externally to survive the constant conflicts which characterise the early history of smaller states, and the possibility of war will continue to force humans to invent and evolve.
 War drove human societies to adapt in a step-wise process, and each development in military technology either requires or leads to comparable developments in politics and society.